Representative Profile | Eriko Okuyama

 ・HUG FOR_. ホームページにて月に一度、アートやライフスタイルを通して自身の思考の奥にある思想や哲学を整理、探求するためのコラムを発信

-Based in Kamakura, I transitioned into the contemporary art field in 2016 after working in both the private sector and a public affiliate organization following my university graduation.
-I gained hands-on experience across multiple contemporary art galleries in Tokyo—including in Ginza, Roppongi, Shirokanedai, and Tennoz—where I was involved in exhibition planning and management, artist management, and public art coordination.
-Throughout these diverse roles, my consistent focus has been on the social role of art and the power of artistic expression to connect people.
+Based in Kamakura, Japan.
+After graduating from university, she worked in the private sector and affiliated public organizations before transitioning into the contemporary art field in 2016.
+She has since gained extensive hands-on experience across multiple contemporary art galleries in Tokyo—including Ginza, Roppongi, Shirokanedai, and Tennozu—where she has been involved in exhibition planning and management, artist management, and public art coordination.
+Throughout her career, her consistent focus has been on the social role of art and its power to connect people.

-Among the exhibitions I have curated in collaboration with artists with disabilities are “A One-Day Forest Museum” and “Dreaming – Ten Artists and Summer Melodies.”
-I have also organized workshops in which children with and without disabilities from the same community worked together to create sculptural works, later exhibited in commercial facilities.
-Through such practical initiatives, I have pursued research and practice aimed at realizing a more inclusive society through the arts.
+Among the exhibitions she has curated are “A Small Forest Museum for One Day Only” and “Dreaming – Ten Artists and the Sounds of Summer,” both developed in collaboration with artists with disabilities.
+She has also organized workshops where children with and without disabilities collaboratively create artworks, later exhibited in commercial spaces.
+Through such initiatives, she has engaged in both research and practice aimed at fostering an inclusive society through art.

 Education